 If you are interested in whether a specific license qualifies as a free software license, see our list of licenses.
 If the license you are concerned with is not listed there, you can ask us about it by sending us email at <firstname.lastname@example.org>.

 If you are contemplating writing a new license, please contact the FSF by writing to that address.
 The proliferation of different free software licenses means increased work for users in understanding the licenses; we may be able to help you find an existing Free Software license that meets your needs.

 If that isn’t possible, if you really need a new license, with our help you can ensure that the license really is a Free Software license and avoid various practical problems.

 The Free Knowledge Institute fully embraces the above definition and explanation of Free Software as provided by the Free Software Foundation.

-Other references: http://en.wikipedia.org/wiki/The_Free_Software_Definition
+Other reference: http://en.wikipedia.org/wiki/The_Free_Software_Definition and